brenoafb/hlisp/README.md

 # HLisp

-This is an implementation of a simple Lisp in Haskell.
+This is an implementation of a simple Lisp in Haskell with no external libraries.

-The implementation does not use any external libraries.

-I wanted to keep the implementation as simple as possible, while enabling a small interpreter to run on it.
+It can also interpret itself.

 The error handling is very primitive, with just Maybes.